 Situation Recommended Action

-The AC adapter Plug the AC adapter into the computer, and
+Plug the AC adapter into the computer, and

-then connect to the main power supply.
+The AC adapter then connect to the main power supply.

 and a power 2.
 Save all necessary files.

 outlet are 3.
 Resume work.

 available.
-Turn off the computer if you want to recharge

-the battery rapidly.
+Turn off the computer if you want to recharge the battery rapidly.

-Save all necessary files.
+The AC adapter Save all necessary files.

-An extra fully charged battery pack is available.
-2. Close all applications.
+or a power outlet 2.
+Close all applications.

+is unavailable.
 3. Turn off the computer.

-4. Replace the battery pack.

-5. Turn on the computer and resume work.